hyperledger/besu/docs/Reference/Pantheon-CLI-Syntax.md

 option or the [`miner_start`](JSON-RPC-API-Methods.md#miner_start) JSON RPC-API method.

 !!!note
-    This option is ignored in networks using the [Clique Proof-of-Authority (PoA) consensus protocol](../Configuring-Pantheon/Proof-of-Authority.md).
+    This option is ignored in networks using [Clique](../Consensus-Protocols/Clique.md) and [IBFT 2.0](../Consensus-Protocols/IBFT.md) consensus protocols.

 ### miner-enabled